 This post is more than two years overdue.
 In April 2023, I left behind my life in Japan and moved back to Australia, settling in Brisbane where my parents had relocated from Melbourne.
-I was lucky to live with them and my youngest brother while I got back on my feet — a grounding start to what would become an unexpectedly emotional journey.
+I was lucky to live with them and my youngest brother while I got back on my feet, which was a grounding start to what would become an unexpectedly emotional journey.

 Coming Home To Australia